PauGoSi/Covid-BI-Dashboard/README.md

 # Covid BI Dashboard

-Feel free to explore and interact with this COVID-19 Business Intelligence dashboard.
-It allows users to view historical data on confirmed cases, deaths, and recoveries across multiple countries and their respective provinces.
+Feel free to explore and interact with this COVID-19 Business Intelligence visualization dashboard.
+The application allows users to view historical data on confirmed cases, deaths, and recoveries across multiple countries and their respective provinces.

-This project utilizes the free public API provided by [https://disease.sh/](https://disease.sh/v3/covid-19/historical/), and the dashboard is developed using vanilla JavaScript.
+This project uses the free public API provided by [https://disease.sh/](https://disease.sh/v3/covid-19/historical/), and the web application is built using JavaScript, HTML/CSS, and visualization libraries (such as Highcharts) to display time series data, cross-country comparisons, and interactive data exploration.

 ## Features